-Our compensation law specialists frequently litigate accidents that occur in Queensland and injuries resulting from assaults, recreational or sporting accidents and other injuries occurring in public.
+Our compensation law specialists frequently assist clients to recover compensation for injuries that occur in Queensland and injuries resulting from assaults, recreational or sporting accidents and other injuries occurring in public.

 Injuries you have incurred in public other than a workplace accident or motor vehicle accident (the fault of another driver) could be considered under a claim for public liability.